leungsteve/elastic-trace-the-culprit/instruqt/challenges/03-investigate-and-remediate/assignment.md

 - **Last alert:** Shows when it fired
 - **Duration:** Shows how long the incident lasted

-## Step 9: Calculate Total Impact
+## Step 9: Note the Impact

-Return to **Analytics > Dashboard** and view the **NovaMart Business Impact Dashboard**.

-Note the final numbers:
-- Total failed orders during the incident
-- Total estimated revenue impact
-- Incident duration

-This is what you will report to Sam Patel.
+Before moving on, take note of the approximate incident duration and impact:

+- **Incident start:** When you deployed v1.1-bad
+- **Incident end:** When the rollback completed
+- **Duration:** Approximately how many minutes

+In Challenge 4, you will use Agent Builder to calculate the exact business impact and create a Case for documentation.

 ## Checkpoint